 but two traps have emerged. mega-corporations are internalizing ai-driven development into walled gardens — proprietary systems that lock you in tighter than any saas product ever did. meanwhile, the "app factory" evangelists promise one-click software that they will own, handing you a compiled binary while keeping the source code.

-we need the middle path. not one massive service with a million users. not app factories that steal your ip. community-scale software — tools designed for dozens or hundreds of users, built for specific needs, sustained through legal cooperatives that pool resources and share costs.
+we need the middle path. not one massive service with a million users. not app factories that steal your ip. not open source that gets captured by the platforms it was meant to replace. community-owned software — tools designed for dozens or hundreds of users, built for specific needs, sustained through legal cooperatives that pool resources and share costs, licensed so the code belongs to the members and nobody else.

 monocultures fail